chainaccelerator/crypto_simple/README.md

 ## Integration

-You need php (no need any webserver) compiled with :
+You need PHP PHP 7.3.1+  (no need any webserver) compiled with :
-* penssl extension and
+* openssl extension and
 * gnupg extension.

 ```